Julia Garner

-Early life
+Early life and education

-Garner was born in the Riverdale neighborhood of The Bronx, New York.
-Her mother Tami Gingold is a therapist who had a successful career as an actress and comedian in her native Israel.
-Her father Thomas Garner is a painter and an art teacher, originally from Shaker Heights, Ohio.
-Garner is Jewish, as is her mother.
+Julia Garner was born on February 1, 1994 in the Riverdale neighborhood of the Bronx, New York.
+Her mother, Tamar Gingold, is a therapist who worked as an actress and comedian in Israel.
+Her father, Thomas Garner, is a painter and an art teacher originally from Shaker Heights, Ohio.
+Garner's mother is Jewish.
 Her older sister is artist Anna Garner.
-She understands modern Hebrew, because of her mother speaking it, but is not fluent.
+She understands Hebrew because her mother speaks it, but is not fluent herself.

-She attended Eagle Hill School in Greenwich, Connecticut.
+Garner attended Eagle Hill School in Greenwich, Connecticut.
 She began taking acting lessons at age 15 to overcome her shyness.
-Garner graduated with a degree in psychology from Indiana University in 2015.
+During the 2023 SAG-AFTRA strike, Garner studied clown under Philippe Gaulier at École Philippe Gaulier in France.

 Career

+2011-2018: Early roles and breakthrough

 Garner made her film debut at age 17 in Sean Durkin's Martha Marcy May Marlene, playing the role of Sarah.

 In 2012, director David Chase invited her to play a small role he had written specifically for her in his film Not Fade Away.
-Her first starring role was in the 2012 film, Electrick Children.
+Also in the same year, she landed her first leading role in the film Electrick Children.
 In 2013, she starred alongside Ashley Bell in the horror film The Last Exorcism Part II, and played the lead in the American remake of the Mexican horror film We Are What We Are.

 Garner co-starred in Sin City: A Dame to Kill For (2014) as new character Marcie, a young stripper who crosses paths with another new character, Johnny (Joseph Gordon-Levitt).
 This marked the first time she acted against a green screen.

 In 2015, Garner starred in the Paul Weitz-directed comedy film Grandma alongside Lily Tomlin.
 Garner played a teenaged student eliciting the help of her lesbian poet grandmother (Tomlin) for an abortion.
 In 2016, she appeared in an episode of Lena Dunham's HBO comedy series Girls titled "The Panic in Central Park".

 Garner continued acting in television and was cast in a recurring role in the third season of the FX period spy-thriller series The Americans.
 She continued the role through season six.
 She was to have made her off-Broadway debut in Noah Haidle's play Smokefall at MCC Theater in 2016, but had to drop out during rehearsals because of scheduling conflicts.

-Starting in 2017, Garner starred as Ruth Langmore in the Netflix crime drama series Ozark, opposite Jason Bateman and Laura Linney.
+Beginning in 2017, Garner starred as Ruth Langmore in the Netflix crime drama series Ozark, opposite Jason Bateman and Laura Linney.
 The role gained her critical acclaim and three Primetime Emmy Awards for Outstanding Supporting Actress in a Drama Series.

-In 2018, Garner appeared in the Netflix miniseries Maniac as Ellie, the sister of Emma Stone's character.
+In 2018, Garner appeared in the Paramount Network miniseries Waco as Michelle, the sister of Melissa Benoist's character; and in the Netflix miniseries Maniac as Ellie, the sister of Emma Stone's character.
 Garner also made regular appearances in the Bravo true crime anthology series Dirty John (2018–19).
 She starred as Terra Newell, the daughter of Connie Britton's character.